-19. The current working hypothesis regarding spawning dynamics and early life history of D. mawsoni in Subarea 88.2 is described in WG-SAM-14/26.
+18. The current working hypothesis regarding spawning dynamics and early life history of D. mawsoni in Subarea 88.2 is described in WG-SAM-14/26.
 Under this hypothesis, spawning takes place in the northern seamounts of SSRU 882H.
 As in other regions, spawning appears to take place during winter, and may extend over a period of several months.
-WG-FSA-12/48 showed via oceanographic drift simulations that eggs and larvae released on seamounts in SSRU 882H would be advected slowly to the east and then recruit to the slope in the eastern SSRUs 882F-G and in the western region of Subarea 88.3.
+WG-FSA-12/48 showed via oceanographic drift simulations that eggs and larvae released on seamounts in SSRU 882H would be advected slowly to the east and then recruit to the slope in the eastern part of the subarea and in the western region of Subarea 88.3.
 As the juveniles grow in size, they move west along the shelf and slope.
 The fish gradually move deeper as they grow, feeding in the slope region in depths of 1 000-1 500 m, where they gain condition before moving north onto the seamounts in SSRU 882H to start the cycle again.
 Spawning fish appear to remain in the northern area for only one or two years based on tagging data (WG-SAM-14/27).
-As fishing effort in the southern region has been sporadic, no tagged fish released in SSRU 882H has been recaptured in any other area to date.

-Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus mawsoni in Subarea 88.2 (a) from 2005 to 2014, and (b) since 2015 (see paragraph 18 for tagging rate requirements).
-The tag-overlap statistics for D. mawsoni and D. eleginoides respectively are provided in brackets and are not calculated for catches of less than 30 fish (). - indicates that no fish were tagged.
+Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus mawsoni in Subarea 88.2 (a) from 2009 to 2014, and (b) since 2015.
+The tag-overlap statistics for D. mawsoni and D. eleginoides respectively are provided in brackets and are not calculated for catches of less than 30 fish (\). - indicates that no fish were tagged.